nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 * <SECURITY_SERVER_NAME> name of the security server, e.g. ss1
 * <CLIENT_ID> id(s) of the client, e.g. DEV:GOV:1234:TEST,DEV:COM:12345:SUB

-The members or subsystem must be unregistered from the security server for been able to delete it.
+The members or subsystem must be unregistered from the security server in order to delete it.

 #### 4.2.7 Service management commands